skandar9/moraqabat/README.md

-Based on the information provided in the files you shared, I have analyzed the project and compiled a comprehensive description for your project idea.
-Here's the detailed project description:

 Project Title: Advanced Student Management System

 Overview:
-The Advanced Student Management System is a web-based application designed to streamline and automate the management of students in an educational institution.
+A web-based application designed to streamline and automate the management of students in an educational institution.
 It provides a robust set of features to efficiently handle student data, such as storing student information, managing departments, tracking academic progress, and facilitating communication between students, faculty, and administrators.
-The system aims to enhance the overall student management process, improve data accuracy, and optimize administrative tasks.

-Key Features:
 1. Authentication and Authorization: The system ensures secure access to authorized personnel through user authentication and role-based permissions.
-It integrates with Sanctum to handle authentication and grants specific permissions, such as "students_management," to control access to student-related functionalities.
+It integrates with Sanctum to handle authentication and grants specific permissions, such as "students_management" to control access to student-related functionalities.

 2. Student Listing and Filtering: The system allows users to retrieve student records based on various criteria, including department, student number, national number, study year, and current class.
 It utilizes Laravel's validation rules to validate the request parameters and constructs a query to fetch the relevant student data.
 The results are presented as a collection of Student Resources.